lvash/Online-Notebook/Online_notebook.md

 path diagram with overview of research (arrows unmeasured effects; some labeled; show they're connected!) tell coherent story; can add this to proposals (what have already been done); great first paragraph, tell a good story
-invisasive virus, multi prong approach, amphibians critical for ecosystems
+invasive virus, multi prong approach, amphibians critical for ecosystems

 [EPA STAR fellowships](https://www.epa.gov/research-fellowships/science-achieve-results-star-graduate-fellowships) - if they still exist!! $125,000
 National Geographic
 [Morris Animal Foundation](http://www.morrisanimalfoundation.org/researchers/wildlife-exotics/)
-Email Ellen Marsden to see if she has proposals
+Email Ellen Marsden to see if she has proposals (STAR and Morris?) or any advice

 experimental evolution??
+Talk to Brandon

+Centennial Woods sites for the summer